MoonCake98/zooarcheology_datadashboard/README.md

 ## installation

-First off make sure the required tools are installed, specifically [python](https://www.python.org/downloads/) (version seen in tools) and [pip](https://pip.pypa.io/en/stable/installation/) (version seen in tools).
+First off, make sure the required tools are installed, specifically [python](https://www.python.org/downloads/) (version seen in tools) and [pip](https://pip.pypa.io/en/stable/installation/) (version seen in tools).

 Follow this up by cloning this repository by executing the command below in your terminal whilst being located in your desired directory.